-- 1. Feed the fiber(s) through the conduit fitting. - Remove the protective cap from the optical connector receptacle, then connect the fiber optic cable(s) to the optical port(s).
-See "Optical Connections" on page 28. - 3.
-Mount a proper O-ring seal into the first groove of the corrugated conduit.
+- 1. Feed the fiber(s) through the conduit fitting. - 2.
+Remove the protective cap from the optical connector receptacle, then connect the fiber optic cable(s) to the optical port(s).
+See "Optical Connections" on page 32.

-NOTE: The O-ring seal is not provided with the remote unit.
+Note: The O-ring seal is not provided with the remote unit.